emmajanedrews/base-template/_posts/2017-07-19-which-is-better-a-pre-qualification-or-pre-approval.md

 What is the difference between a pre-qualification letter and a pre-approval?
 As a buyer, which one is stronger?
 As a seller, which one will make you more comfortable about your home sale?

-**If you get pre-qualified, the lender simply looks through your finances** for things like your credit score, assets, incomes, and liabilities.
+**If you get pre-qualified, the lender simply looks through your finances** for things like your credit score, assets, income, and liabilities.
 Then, based on whatever information you tell the lender, they will give you a pre-qualification letter.

 A pre-approval is a lot strong stronger than pre-qualification.
 The lender will verify your financial information by looking through bank statements, W-2s, tax returns, and pay stubs.
 That way, when you submit your offer, the seller knows that there won’t be any financial roadblocks in the way of closing.